Hundreds of Refugee Children Are Still Stranded A Year After Calais ‘Jungle’ Was Demolished

-Some 900 unaccompanied children entered the UK in 2016 under the “ Dublin III regulation ” — also known as the “Dubs scheme” — which allows asylum-seeking children to be reunited with relatives already living in the UK.
+The “ Dublin III regulation ” — also known as the “Dubs scheme” — allows asylum-seeking children to be reunited with relatives already living in the UK.

 But, according to the BHRC, the asylum cases of the children still living in Calais, or who were displaced by the demolition of the camp, are no longer being actively considered.